bereoff/Ecomm-Napptilus/README.md

 ---

-Three commands have been created for data loading for testing in both apps, and to perform the execution, it is necessary for the services to be up and running.
+Three commands have been created to assist in debugging and testing in a local and low-complexity context.

 > ## Command to clean the database
 ```